-It is the candidate’s responsibility to inform the supervisor that he/she is ready to begin the exam.
-It is the supervisor’s duty to initiate exam arrangements as described below.
+It is the student’s responsibility to inform the Supervisor that they are ready to begin the exam.
+It is the Supervisor’s duty to initiate exam arrangements as described below.

 The Comprehensive Advisory Committee

-At the discretion of the advisory committee, other persons may be added to the Examination Committee.
+At the discretion of the Advisory Committee, other persons may be added to the Committee.

 Procedure of the Examination

-The Comprehensive Examination is completed in two stages with Stage One being written and Stage Two an oral defence.
+The Comprehensive Examination is completed in two stages with Stage One being written and Stage Two being an oral examination.